HugoPaquete/AEROSONIC-Sonifier-AI-Framework/docs/architecture.md

 The system is organised into three conceptual layers:

 1. **Environmental Input Layer**
-   Receives and interprets meteorological data.
+   Receives, normalises and interprets meteorological data.

 2. **AI Behavioural Layer**
-   A multi‑agent ecosystem responsible for analysis, generative behaviour and state transitions.
+   A distributed multi‑agent ecosystem responsible for analysis, generative behaviour and state transitions.

 3. **Musical Output Layer**
-   Produces harmonic, rhythmic and structural transformations in the sonification engine.
+   Produces harmonic, rhythmic, structural and expressive transformations in the sonification engine.

-These layers interact continuously to maintain an adaptive musical system.
+These layers interact continuously to maintain an adaptive, emergent and musically coherent system.

 ---

 ## Layer 1 — Environmental Input Layer

-This layer includes:
+This layer acts as the **sensory system** of the framework.
+It includes:

-- **Weather Agent**
+### **Weather Agent**
-  Interprets meteorological data and extracts meaningful features.
+- Interprets meteorological data
+- Normalises variables into a conceptual feature space
+- Detects environmental tendencies and contextual patterns

-- **Anomaly Detector**
+### **Anomaly Detector**
-  Identifies unusual or rare environmental conditions.
+- Identifies rare or unusual meteorological conditions

-Conceptually, this layer acts as the sensory system of the framework.
+- Signals transitions into special behavioural states
+- Influences Dreaming AI and Quantum State dynamics

+Together, these components transform raw environmental data into meaningful conceptual information.

 ---

 ## Layer 2 — AI Behavioural Layer

-This is the core of the system.
+This is the **core** of the system.
 It contains the agents responsible for generative behaviour, probabilistic transitions and emergent musical states.

-### Components:
+### Components

-- **Dreaming AI**
+#### **Dreaming AI**
-  Generates alternative trajectories and imaginative variations.
+- Generates alternative trajectories and imaginative variations
+- Introduces emergent behaviour and exploratory tendencies

-- **Quantum State Agent**
+#### **Quantum State Agent**
-  Manages stochastic transitions and event probabilities.
+- Manages stochastic transitions and collapse events
+- Regulates unpredictability and fluidity

-- **Harmonic Field Agent**
+#### **Harmonic Field Agent**
-  Defines harmonic regions and tonal behaviour.
+- Defines harmonic regions and tonal behaviour
+- Responds to environmental intensity

-- **Rhythm Engine**
+#### **Rhythm Engine**
-  Produces rhythmic structures and temporal patterns.
+- Produces rhythmic structures and temporal patterns
+- Adapts density, tempo and mode to system behaviour

-- **State Machine**
+#### **State Machine**
-  Coordinates global behaviour and ensures coherence.
+- Coordinates global behaviour
+- Integrates signals from all agents
+- Ensures coherence and continuity

-This layer operates as a distributed system where agents influence each other through conceptual signals rather than direct code‑level communication.
+This layer operates as a **distributed system**, where agents influence each other through conceptual signals rather than direct code‑level communication.

 ---